CPR: taking the stress out of practicing public speakingÂ

-by Amit M. Joshi Published 8 February 2022 in Brain circuits • 2 min read
+by Amit M. Joshi Published February 8, 2022 in Brain Circuits • 2 min read

 In the ever-changing world of data analytics, AI and machine learning, the number of ethical questions is growing, including which data should be collected, how should it be handled, and how will it be disposed of?
 These issues may not be in the spotlight today, but you can be assured they will be at some point.
 When the next data usage scandal breaks, it will pay off to have the answers to the following questions.